fabstr/reqm/README.md

 Git is used as the version control tool and requirements are stored in human readable json files.

+The name is a play on REQUIrement Management.

 ## Development and dunning
 Pipenv is used.